-All students pursuing teaching certificates should seek early advisement from the Office of Student Affairs in the College of Education.
-Careful planning and early advisement in developing an approved program of study are essential if teacher candidates are to complete certification and graduation requirements within the typical 126-semester-hour undergraduate degree program.
+All students pursuing teaching certificates should seek early advising from the Office of Student Affairs in the College of Education.
+Careful planning and early advising in developing an approved program of study are essential if teacher candidates are to complete certification and graduation requirements within the typical 120-semester-hour undergraduate degree pro-

 Mandatory Advising.
-Transfer students are required to meet with an academic advisor prior to registering for their first semester classes.
-Freshmen must meet with an advisor before registering for each of their first two semesters.
+Transfer students are required to meet with an academic advisor before registering for their first semester classes.
+Freshmen must meet with an advisor before registering for each of their first two semes-